 Buying on the open market using an estate agent can be simpler, quicker and the overall cost is agreed on upfront.

-Whereas self-building can take longer, lead to overspending, but the result is exactly your dream property.
+Whereas a self-build can take longer, could be stressful and lead to a blown budget.
+However, after all of the sleepless nights and millions of choices, the result is your dream property.

 Let’s look at each option in detail and try to draw some sensible conclusions which will enable you to make the right choice for you.